Er1807/VRCTextChat/README.md

 The button to send a message can be found in the user details menu To send a message that the other user is trusting you.
 A guide for it can be found here [Trusting](https://github.com/Er1807/VRCWS#trust-another-user).
-The process of trusting can also be seen in this video
+The process of trusting can also be seen in this video.
+Once trust is established you can recieve message from that user at any time

 https://user-images.githubusercontent.com/20169013/135122563-bf73232f-c5b3-48c7-806e-f2e3ebf2795b.mp4